Progress report for SNE23-001-CT

 The project will offer a virtual discussion group.
 The group will allow participants to discuss how they have applied the skills and knowledge learned to their work.
 They will be expected to share information on how many farmers they have worked with and what educational tools they used when providing the training and education.

-Outreach to the BIPOC community will be a component of our project.
-Our goal in year one is to identify key members of BIPOC community groups.
+Outreach to farmers we have not worked with before will be a component of our project.
+Our goal in year one is to identify key members of farming communities and groups.
 Once identified, we’ll establish contact asking how to reach group members and secondly, address barriers and concerns about NSARE grants and resources.
 Another goal is to conduct a needs assessment and a minimum of six programs each year on NSARE resources.

 Milestones